okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/schemas/index.md

 Fetches the schema for a Log Stream type

-See [Log Streaming API](/docs/reference/api/log-streaming) for examples of log stream objects.
+See [Log Streaming API](/docs/reference/api/log-streaming) for examples of Log Stream objects.

 > **Warning:** For Log Stream Schema API to be accessible `LOG_STREAMING` feature flag has to be enabled.